Alankar2299/NTSB_Aircrash_Database_Analysis/README.md

 NTSB dataset has the following event categories :
 "Accident,Incident,Occurrence,Unknown Event Type"
 Only "Accident" is retained in the subset.
+Data from 2008 to 2021 is used.
+2022 entries are ommited.

 **Challenges :**
 NTSB database is a MS Access database with 18 different tables related to each other.These have to be exported to Excel,combined and filtered to produce the data subset.